+The challenge for small government campaigns is getting enough attention to rival that which our big government opponents receive.
 The mainstream media has a distinct media bias.
 They often refuse to cover small government ideas or campaigns.
 They typically exclude small government candidates from debates — while showering free media on our big government opponents.

 It’s fair to say that libertarian and other small-government candidates have been getting canceled by mainstream media for decades, long before today’s cancel culture.